 I have been gradually switching over all my products in life to more natural and non-toxic options for probably about 3 years now.
 For the last half of that time I started collecting all my empties so I that I could review them for anyone who is interested!
 In that time I have tried many different things, some successful, some not so much.
 I have been meaning to do this blog post for so long, but now that I had a huge bag full of stuff I thought I’d better get to it!
 Since there were so many things, I decided to break it down into 3 posts.
 Without further ado, here is part 1!
 Continue reading

-A couple years ago when I started on this whole natural living journey, one of the first things I changed was deodorant.
-And that was the most scary one of all since I was pretty terrified of being one of those “natural hippies”.
+A couple of years ago when I started on this whole natural living journey, one of the first things I changed was deodorant.
+And that was the scariest one of all since I was pretty terrified of being one of those “natural hippies”.
 You know, when people aren’t afraid of just being natural and sweating and just letting it be because it doesn’t bother them.
 Now, don’t get me wrong, I’m not trying to judge being a hippie at all, I am just not okay with being sweaty or smelly!

 The reason that made me actually take the leap?
 An extended family member was diagnosed with breast cancer, went through chemo and then had to have a mastectomy.
 She made it through it, which I am so thankful for!
 But it truly made me think deeply about the supposedly carcinogenic antiperspirant I was slathering all over an area with so many lymph nodes, so close to the breast region.
 It just made me realize that I needed to do everything within my power to remove any questionable chemicals in my daily life!
 Continue reading